 Early Life

 Pedro Moreira Salles was born on October 20, 1959, in Washington, D.C..
-He is the son of Walther Moreira Salles, the founder of Unibanco, and Elisa Gonçalves.
-Pedro grew up in a family with deep roots in banking.
-He graduated magna cum laude from the University of California, Los Angeles, with a degree in economics and history.
-He also attended the graduate program in International Relations at Yale University and the Owner/President Management Program at Harvard University.
+He is the son of Walter Moreira Salles, who founded Unibanco.
+Growing up, Salles spent some years in France.
+He started his academic journey at Pontifícia Universidade Católica do Rio de Janeiro (PUC-RJ) but transferred to the University of California, Los Angeles, where he earned a bachelor's degree in economics and history.
+He furthered his studies with a Master's program in International Relations at Yale University and completed the Owner/President Management Program at Harvard University.

 Rise to Success